CostaLab/PILOT/docs/source/Combination_Kidney_IgAN.md

 ####  Fit a principal graph:
 <div class="alert alert-block alert-info">
-Utilizing the EIPLGraph, we sketch the foundational structure of the trajectory.
-The source_node bears significance as it dictates where the sample ranking begins.
-If you have a clear starting point in mind, such as control samples, you can designate it as the source node.
-This method enables us to rank samples using a disease progression score (t = t1, ..., tn), where tl represents the ranking of the nth sample
+The difussion map creates an embeding that potentially reveals a trajectory in the data.
+Next, PILOT explores EIPLGraph to find the structure of the trajectory.
+An important parameter is the source_node, which indicate the start of the trajectory.
+Here, we selected a normal sample.
+This method returns a rank samples, which we define as a disease progression score (t = t1, ..., tn), where tl represents the ranking of the nth sample.
 </div>